 This Chief Data Officer resume shows how blue-gray tones can frame executive accomplishments, without taking center stage.

 If you’re unsure how to change colors, add banners, or incorporate other elements, this guide on Microsoft Word may help.

 It’s important to note that most resumes ARE readable by ATS systems, no matter what changes you make.
 (ATS only stores your resume; these systemsn don’t “reject” your document.)

 To test what ATS will “see,” convert your resume to a text file and review the contents.
 Text boxes and charts won’t be visible, but you should still see work history and other details.

 Powerful Headlines That Shout Your Value Proposition.

 Your resume must tell a story of your ROI – and get to the point quickly!
 Remember that most hiring authorities only skim your resume for relevant details.

-What your resume needs in 2022 are summary statements or marketing headlines that appear prominently in your document.
+What your resume needs in 2023 are summary statements or marketing taglines prominently touting your personal brand.

 ALL the resumes you see in this article have headlines!
 Here’s how to create them:

 First, write key accomplishments as short statements of value, then move them to the FRONT of your resume.
 Here’s an example from a hospital executive resume who possesses decades of success in quality and patient safety metrics: